Turks Cap Lily (Lilium superbum)

 Elk Mountain Nursery — This Alexander, NC, retail grower offers a wide variety of of perennials, shrubs and trees native to the Eastern states.
 They only sell at their nursery or at regional plant sales.

 Gardens of the Blue Ridge — This Newland, NC, nursery specializes in wildflowers, ferns, native orchids, trees and shrubs.

-Natural Selections Nursery * — Pat Sommers, BGA board member, specializes in herbaceous perennials and ferns of the Southern Appalachians that she raises from seed, spore, cutting or division.
-Her nursery is in Barnardsville.
+Natural Selections Nursery — Pat Sommers specializes in herbaceous perennials and ferns of the Southern Appalachians that she raises from seed, spore, cutting or division.
+Her nursery is in Weaverville.